-Note: Though requests may be made at any time, accommodations are not retroactive except in very rare circumstances as determined appropriate in the discretion of the College (such as where a student experiences an unexpected disability that renders the student unable to engage in any College programs or activities).
+Note: Though requests may be made at any time, accommodations are not retroactive except in very rare circumstances as determined appropriate at the discretion of the Section 504/ADA Coordinator and appropriate College officials (such as where a student experiences an unexpected disability that renders the student unable to engage in any College programs or activities).

-Temporary accommodations may be granted, at the discretion of the College, while a request for accommodation is pending; the grant of temporary accommodations do not guarantee ongoing accommodations, or any particular ongoing accommodation, following completion of the accommodation process.
+Temporary accommodations may be granted, at the discretion of the Section 504/ADA Coordinator and appropriate College officials while a request for accommodation is pending; the grant of temporary accommodations do not guarantee ongoing accommodations, or any particular ongoing accommodation, following completion of the accommodation process.

-The Section 504/ADA Coordinator meets with the student once a semester to review the plan and re-evaluate student eligibility for ADA accommodation.
+The Section 504/ADA Coordinator meets with the student once per semester to review the plan and reevaluate student eligibility for ADA accommodation.